TheGriffin518/Brick-Breaker/README.md

 ![Breakout](http://imgur.com/uZGP1DF.jpg "Breakout")

-The game will start with a number of rows of bricks being displayed.
-The game continues until either the player clears all the bricks (causes all them to enter the "dead" state) and wins or the player misses the ball with his or her paddle more than 3 times and loses.
+The game will start with at least 4 rows equilly spaced bricks being displayed in atleast 6 columns.
+The game continues until either the player clears all the bricks (causes all them to enter the "dead" state) and continues to the next level or the player misses the ball with his or her paddle more than 3 times and loses.
 That is, the player starts out with three lives.